First Edition Literary Gala

 Saturday, October 27 10:00AM – 5:00PM

 Lit Crawl Austin

 Saturday, October 27

 The Texas Book Festival is held in and around the grounds of the State Capitol Building in Austin.

 The Texas Book Festival is FREE and open to the public.

-One of the largest and most prestigious literary festivals in the country, the annual Texas Book Festival features 250+ nationally and critically recognized adult and children’s authors, 20+ venues including the State Capitol, 80+ exhibitors, live music, local food trucks, family activities, and countless opportunities to meet authors and fellow book lovers.
+One of the largest and most prestigious literary festivals in the country, the annual Texas Book Festival features 250+ nationally and critically recognized adult and children’s authors, 20+ venues including the State Capitol, 100+ exhibitors, local food trucks, family activities, and countless opportunities to meet authors and fellow book lovers.